 The ratios of ingredients can be altered to suit your taste.

 Hummus balila should not be dry and the brine of the chickpeas should be added in.
-This adds to the flavor and is generally mopped up using Lebanese flat bread or any type of pita bread will do.
+This adds to the flavor and is generally mopped up using Lebanese pita bread or any type bread will do.

 Although balila is best eaten fresh, it can be stored.
-Once it has cooled down, any leftovers can be placed in an air-tight sealed container in the fridge for up to five days.
+Once it has cooled down, any leftovers can be placed in an airtight container in the fridge for up to five days.
 It is best reheated before consumption.

 Ingredients